mvolkmann/blog/src/swift-ui.md

 This is done with the `opacity` view modifier.
 For example, `someView.opacity(0)`.

-Here are the combiner views that are provided by SwiftUI.
+Here are the container views that are provided by SwiftUI.

 - `HStack`